Victorlym/easyPatient/README.md

-Patient Management System
+#Patient Management System

 This is a patient management system.
 So the Doctor or assistant can use this system to easily set appointment and manage appointment.

-Functions are:
+#Functions are:

-1.Patient can easily make appointment with doctors.
+1.Patient can easily make appointment with doctors

-2.Dashboard can show all the patient appointment 3.Patient can easily be searched
+2.Dashboard can show all the patient appointment

-Limitations:
+3.Patient can easily be searched

+#Limitations:
 Becasue of the limit of time, a universal dashboard for all the patients are implemented.
 The usecase is limited to be used by doctors and assistant only.

-Future improvement.
+#Future improvement.
 A login for every patient, so that privacy can be protected.
 A dashboard for patient to view patient's own appointment.

-How to run locally
+#How to run locally

 download and upzip
 open terminal